C-ReD: A Comprehensive Chinese Benchmark for AI-Generated Text Detection Derived from Real-World Prompts: Evaluation Protocol

 \subsection{Domain Generalization Under Fixed Generators}

 An important challenge in AI-generated text detection is whether models trained on one writing domain can generalize to others.
 To isolate the effect of domain shift from generator variability, we evaluate cross-domain generalization under controlled conditions: using only two representative LLMs (Qwen2.5 and GPT-4o) as fixed generators throughout training and testing.
 For each generator, we train a supervised detector on human–AI text pairs from one source domain and evaluate it on all five domains without access to domain labels at inference time.
-This produces a $5 \times 5$ evaluation matrix per generator, enabling systematic comparison of in-domain performance against out-of-domain transfer.
-All results are reported using the AUROC metric under the standard binary classification protocol.